MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--customization-and-development.md

 - Updates and enhancement should be scheduled, planned and executed, but exceptions to this are frequent.
 - User documentation and training is appropriate to the system, though tends to lag updates.
 - Solutions considered important to the business are recognized and some level of support has been implemented.
 Support staff are skilled up to maintain the platform and any solutions, reducing the reliance on "solution experts".
-- There is some consolidation of no-code platforms; roadmaps and updates for standard platforms are actively tracked.
+- There is some consolidation of no-code platforms; road maps and updates for standard platforms are actively tracked.
 - Customization of live platforms is only carried out after consideration of impact on staff and other systems.

 #### Low Code